 Conclusion

 While crate training may have challenges, its benefits are worth it.
 It prevents accidents, reduces separation anxiety, and ensures your puppy’s security.
 By following best practices and staying patient, you can crate train your puppy while at work.
-This creates a positive and rewarding experience for both of you2122.
+This creates a positive and rewarding experience for both of you.

 FAQ